00mjk/isomorfeus-project/isomorfeus-data/docs/data_query.md

 It may at first seem practical to isomorpfivally use a compley query api, but that imposes several security issues, as each query will have to parsed and paramaters checked to make sure that only allowed data is returned.
-Instead using a query class, that executes the query server side with policy applied and able to check the passed props is way more secure and reducing complexity.
+Instead using a query class, that executes the query server side with policy applied and is able to check the passed props is way more secure and reducing complexity.

 It supports the following methods for querying data:
 - `execute(**props)` -> LucidQueryResult